 Significant additional workplace income generation either through charging for new services, or significantly contributing to the securing or delivery of additional contracts (for example, but not limited to, additional ACC or PHO service contracts)

 An employee will be eligible for Merit Level 2 where the employee meets two or more of the responsibilities listed above.
+For the avoidance of doubt, the parties note that a nurse engaged as a Nurse Prescriber will qualify for merit level 2 due to their additional qualification/training and income generation.

 12.10.2 Enrolled Nurse Merit